🎉 New Feature Alert! 🎉 We're thrilled to announce Balances

 What is an Employee Attendance Improvement Plan?

-Simply put, an Employee Attendance Improvement Plan is your game plan, your strategy for better attendance, that you share with a team member.
-It's a well-thought-out action plan for nudging those frequent absentees in your team to show up more consistently and help keep your operations running smoothly.
+Simply put, an Employee Attendance Improvement Plan is your game plan to reduce absenteeism, your strategy for better attendance, that you share with a team member.
+It's a well-thought-out action plan for nudging those frequent absentees in your team to show up more consistently and help keep your operations running smoothly while avoiding the dreaded no call no show.

 In essence, it's a proactive and structured approach to address frequent and unplanned absences.
 But it's not just about having strict rules and consequences.
-A great plan also includes open communication, clear guidelines, and a better understanding of individual employee needs.
+A great plan also includes open communication, clear attendance expectations and guidelines beforehand, and a better understanding of individual employee needs.

 It's about creating a work environment where everyone understands the importance of regular attendance and how their absences can impact the team and company's overall performance.
-With a well-crafted Employee Attendance Improvement Plan, you're not just boosting attendance; you're also fostering a more engaged and responsible team.
+With a well-crafted Employee Attendance Improvement Plan, you're not just boosting employee's attendance record; you're also up employee engagement and fostering a more engaged and responsible team.

 Understanding the impact of poor attendance